Federico Halbherr

-Federico Halbherr (Rovereto, then in the Austro-Hungarian Empire, 15 February 1857 – Rome, 17 July 1930) was an Italian archaeologist and epigrapher, known for his excavations of Crete.
-A contemporary, good friend, and trusted advisor of Arthur Evans, he began excavating at Phaistos before Evans began excavating at Knossos.
-Some of his explorations were funded by the Archaeological Institute of America.
+Federico Halbherr (15 February 1857 – 17 July 1930) was an Italian archaeologist and epigrapher, known for his excavations on Crete.
+In particular, he is known for his excavations of the Minoan palace at Phaistos and the Minoan town of Hagia Triada.
+A contemporary, friend, and advisor of Arthur Evans, he began excavating at Phaistos before Evans began excavating at Knossos.
+Some of his work was funded by the Archaeological Institute of America.